mathieucarbou/Beelance/docs/index.md

 ## Connectivity provider

-You need to choose if you go with:
+Beelance works with a SIM card, so you need to select your carrier:

 - A IoT / M2M SIM card (with `LILYGO® T-SIM7080G S3 with GPS`)
   - Cheaper if you have several beehives